hagerstown/comprehensive-plan/README.md

 ### Content

-Content, or *sections* and *subsections*, are located in `content`.
+Content, or *sections* and *subsections*, are located in `/content`.
 Each section directory (i.e. `01-introduction`) must be prepended with a zero-based number representing the section's order within the document.
 The table of contents is generated dynamically based off of these numbers.

 Within each section directory there must be an `index.md` and subsection files named in a similar fashion: `01-area-and-context.md`.